reinhardt/writing/efreet/efreet.md

 24/10/2024

-Listen up, everyone, if you're still using any conversational AI other than eFreeT, chuck it in the bin! eFreeT is the best!
+Listen up, everyone, if you're still using any conversational AI other than eFreeT, chuck it right now! eFreeT is the best!
 It's not the first time that it has made my life easier, but this time it really saved my ass in the most spectacular way.

 We've been building an intranet for a big customer whose name I'm not yet at liberty to reveal.
 They asked for a lot of weird complex stupid features, and we hacked our asses off to implement as many of them as humanly possible.
-But the most annoying requirement was that we use this ancient legacy user database that they've also hooked up to a dozen other applications.
+But the most annoying requirement was that we use this ancient legacy user database.
+They've also hooked it up to a dozen other applications and they don't want to migrate those to a new system.
 It runs on some paleolithic server that we can't even connect to in a standard way but only with a weird proprietary tool.
 We don't have the source code to the user directory software, the documentation is hopelessly outdated, and the contractor who built the thing is nowhere to be found.
 It doesn't even speak any standard protocol like LDAP but has a horrible custom interface that requires a super convoluted syntax.
 In short, it's a nightmare.
 Guess who drew the shortest straw and got to take care of integrating that beast?
 Yep, this gal.

 It was nothing but trouble from the start.
 It took ages until I figured out how to do a basic interaction and get some data out of it.
 Sometimes I sent the same request three times in a row and got three different responses.
 It frequently threw exceptions without any discernible reason, let alone a sensible error message.
 I would bend over backwards trying to find out what was wrong, and then suddenly ten minutes later the error was gone and it worked.
 Kind of.
 At other times there were those heisenbugs that just went away when you tried to take a closer look, only to reappear when you were busy with something else.

 Of course everyone on the team tried to help each other out.
 Especially Callum came up with great ideas and original angles, but more often than I'd like to admit even our combined wits were insufficient.
 I had to be careful when asking around on the web because of the shitload of NDAs that we had to sign.
-So whenever Callum and me were stumped, AI chat bots were my next try.
+So whenever Callum and me were stumped, AI chat bots were our next try.
 They've gotten amazingly good recently, but of course none of them was familiar with that stupid user directory.
 I tried to feed them logs, configuration files, anything I could get my hands on, but with meagre success.
 Even eFreeT wasn't much help at first.
 But then I got this notification about a beta feature that I could opt in for.
 It was called “Holistic Expansion” and its description was incredibly vague and filled with buzzwords and bullshit.
 I activated it anyway, as I usually do with new features.
 And then a few days later there suddenly was progress.

 The deadline was less than a day away.
 It was around four in the morning and I had wrestled with at least four different problems for hours when the system started to behave in yet another stupid inexplicable way.
-I was almost ready to throw my laptop out the window and hand in my resignation, but I pulled myself together, made another batch of coffee, and fired up eFreeT.
+I was almost ready to throw my laptop out the window and hand in my notice, but I pulled myself together, made another batch of coffee, and fired up eFreeT.

 > eFreeT: Hi Melody!
 What can I help you with?
 >